jamiebuilds/react-loadable/README.md

 instead, this way it happens synchronously.
 If you are rendering server-side you should use this option.

+If you are using Babel, you might want to use the [Babel plugin](#babel-plugin) to add this option automatically.

 #### `opts.webpackRequireWeakId` (optional)

 In order for Loadable to `require()` a component synchronously (when possible)